sakihet/edith/README.md

 # Edith

-Edith is a note taking app.
+[Edith](https://edith.sakih.net/) is a note taking app.
+It works on your browser once you open the URL.
+The data is only stored in your browser's IndexedDB, not in the cloud.

+## Features

+- Rich text editor
+- Bubble menu
+- Slash commands

 ## Tech